SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/modifier/visibility/readme.md

 # Amending Method and Class Visibility for JUnit 5

 One of the joys of programming is the constant learning required to keep up to date.
 One of the issues is that we build up familiarity and patterns of usage that can impact the adoption of new approaches.
-Sensei can help migration by identifying deprecated patterns, and prompting us with the fix to use going forward.
+Sensei can help migration by identifying deprecated patterns and prompting us with the fix to use going forward.

 As an example, when I migrated from JUnit 4 to JUnit 5, I was used to writing all my test classes and methods as `public`.
 But with JUnit 5 they can be `package private`.